damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

   - kubectl apply -f deployment.yml
 ```

 We use the `google/cloud-sdk` image for this process since it comes preloaded with `gcloud` and all components and dependencies of the Google Cloud SDK including alpha and beta components.
-We obviously chose `deploy` as the `stage` since we want that our application is packaged beforehand and its container and pushed to the GitLab Container Registry.
+We obviously chose `deploy` as the `stage` since we want our application to be packaged beforehand and its container pushed to the GitLab Container Registry.
 Then we execute a set of scripts.

-The `echo "$GOOGLE_KEY" > key.json` script injects the Google Cloud service account key in the container. `$GOOGLE_KEY` is a Secure Variable having as value the content of the Google Cloud service account key.
-[Secure Variables](https://docs.gitlab.com/ce/ci/variables/#user-defined-variables-secure-variables) are user defined variables that should not be shown in the `.gitlab-ci.yml`.
+The `echo "$GOOGLE_KEY" > key.json` script injects the Google Cloud service account key in the container. `$GOOGLE_KEY` is a Secure Variable having the content of the Google Cloud service account key as its value.
+[Secure Variables](https://docs.gitlab.com/ce/ci/variables/#user-defined-variables-secure-variables) are user-defined variables that should not be shown in the `.gitlab-ci.yml`.
 They are set per project by navigating to **Project** > **Variables** > **Add Variable** in GitLab.

 ![Secure Variables](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/secure-variables.png){: .shadow}

 The `gcloud auth activate-service-account --key-file key.json` script performs the non-interactive authentication process.
 The `gcloud config set ...` scripts are selecting the target project, zone and cluster.
 Make sure these values correspond to those you jotted down before.
-The `gcloud container clusters get-credentials actuator-example` scripts downloads the `kubectl` configuration file.
-If we wanted to use Kubernetes on another cloud provider or custom installation, we would source the `kubectl` configuration `~/.kube/config` without the need of interacting with `gcloud`.
+The `gcloud container clusters get-credentials actuator-example` script downloads the `kubectl` configuration file.
+If we wanted to use Kubernetes on another cloud provider or custom installation, we would source the `kubectl` configuration `~/.kube/config` without the need to interact with `gcloud`.

 The `kubectl create secret docker-registry ...` script creates the `imagePullSecret` we had defined in the `deployment.yml`.
 This is used by Kubernetes to authenticate with our private GitLab Container Registry and download the container images.
 The `kubectl delete secret` is necessary because the Kubernetes API is lacking the `replace` operation for `docker-registry` secrets.
-In a real world scenario, I would suggest to handle [Kubernetes secrets](http://kubernetes.io/docs/user-guide/secrets/) that can affect multiple pipelines, like the password for a private Docker registry, in a separate pipeline or through configuration management tools like [Ansible](https://www.ansible.com/), [Salt](https://saltstack.com/), [Puppet](https://puppet.com/) or [Chef](https://www.chef.io/).
+In a real-world scenario, I would suggest handling [Kubernetes secrets](http://kubernetes.io/docs/user-guide/secrets/) that can affect multiple pipelines, like you would the password for a private Docker registry: in a separate pipeline or through configuration management tools like [Ansible](https://www.ansible.com/), [Salt](https://saltstack.com/), [Puppet](https://puppet.com/) or [Chef](https://www.chef.io/).
 The reason is that such secrets should be rotated periodically for security reasons and updated in each GitLab project using them.
 There is also the risk of interference between pipelines because of the `kubectl delete` command.
 Note that `$REGISTRY_PASSWD` is another Secure Variable.

 Time to check if everything is in order on our cluster.